Ashengaurd/SpigotApplication/README.md

 After that you need to define this class before build. ([Maven](#Maven), [Gradle](#Gradle))

 ### Maven
-In maven you need to add this plugin to your build (pom.xml) replacing *path.to.class* with the class you created.
+In the maven you need to add this plugin to your build (pom.xml) replacing *path.to.class* with the class you created.
 ```xml
 <plugin>
     <groupId>org.apache.maven.plugins</groupId>